Chart Color Schemes

 Infrastructure

-Coonamble has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally
+Coonamble has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No changes have been identified by AreaSearch that could impact the area's performance.
-Key projects include Inland Rail from Narromine to Narrabri, Macquarie-Castlereagh Alluvium Water Resource Plan, Castlereagh Country Regional Drought Resilience Plan, and Newell Highway Upgrade.
+No changes can impact an area's performance more than alterations to local infrastructure, major projects, and planning initiatives.
+Zero projects have been identified by AreaSearch that could potentially affect this area.
+Key projects include Inland Rail - Narromine to Narrabri, Macquarie-Castlereagh Alluvium Water Resource Plan, Castlereagh Country Regional Drought Resilience Plan, and Newell Highway Upgrade, with the following list outlining those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.